 - ⅓ cup blueberries

 Making the crumb topping

 - Whisk the flour, granulated sugar, and brown sugar together until combined.
 Stir in the melted butter until crumbs form.
-Create small uneven balls from the crumbs and place it gently over the cake batter.
+Create small uneven balls from the crumbs keep aside.

 Making the cake: